0xProject/EIPs/EIPS/eip-tbd.md

 Parameters

-1. Block identifier (either a block hash or number)
+1. The block identifier type (either "hash" or "number")
-2. The block identifier type (either "hash" or "number")
+2. From block identifier (either a block hash or number)
+3. To block identifier (either a block hash or number) [Optional -- if omitted, gets diff for single block]

 Returns